nelsieborja/restful-api/README.md

 - `Node.js`
 - `Express`
 - `nodemon` (watches file changes and restarts server automatically)
+- `@babel/cli` (compiles files from the command line)
-- `@babel/node` (compiles recent JS features down to their older version that node understands)
+- `@babel/node` (compiles recent JS features down to a version that node understands)
-- `@babel/preset-env` (tells Babel to convert any latest feature used in the code to the target version specified in the babel config file - `.babelrc`)
+- `@babel/preset-env` (tells Babel to convert any recent feature used in the code to the target version specified in the babel config file - `.babelrc`)
 - `body-parser` (middleware that parses incoming request bodies, makes it available under the `req.body` property)

 # References